-I quit my cushy job as a Building Official after twelve years to be a stay-at-home mom of two and life was never the same again.
-With the most understanding (gullible?) husband in the world, I had the opportunity to try my hand at any creative idea that came my way.
+I quit my cushy job as a Building Official after twelve years to be a stay-at-home mom of two, and life was never the same again.
+With the most understanding (and gullible?) husband in the world, I had the opportunity to try my hand at any creative idea that came my way.

 And there were plenty!

-But it was the day the two youngest spent their first whole day away in the first grade – six hours of pure, silent, heavenly bliss… – that I realized I had to start thinking about life PK – post kids.
-I realized I would be going from 180 to 0 in a heartbeat.
+But it was the day the two youngest spent their first whole day away in the first grade; six hours of pure, silent, heavenly bliss, that I realized I had to start thinking about life post-kids.
+I realized I’d be going from 180 to 0 in a heartbeat.
 And if I didn’t start preparing now, it was going to hurt.

 What did you do before launching your own business?